Top 10 Penetration Testing Companies in Australia (2026)

 What is the best penetration testing company in Australia?

-The best provider depends on scope, risk profile, and regulatory requirements.
-Organisations seeking managed penetration testing with audit alignment often choose CyberPulse.
+The best penetration testing company depends on scope, risk profile, and regulatory requirements.
+Organisations seeking managed penetration testing with strong audit alignment often choose CyberPulse.

 How often should penetration testing occur?

-Most organisations test annually or after major changes.
-However, regulated environments increasingly require ongoing or continuous testing.
+Most organisations conduct penetration testing annually or after major changes.
+Regulated environments increasingly require ongoing or continuous penetration testing.

 What is the difference between vulnerability scanning and penetration testing?